klynch/vagrant-ubuntu/README.md

 	./build-vagrant

 There are matching `clean-{iso,vbox,vagrant}` programs that remove the products of their build counterparts.
+These scripts were originally written for OS X, but I have modified and tested them on an Ubuntu 10.10 Linux machine.

 Build dependencies
 ------------------
+* `VirtualBox 4.0`
 * `curl`
 * `m4`
 * `mkisofs`